-- The Atlantic king mackerel commercial trip limit system should stay status quo. - \circ Need to be able to fish when the weather is good (support for 100-fish in the winter) - The environment is the main driver of changes in landings and changing regulations won't help fishermen. - Fishermen felt that it was not necessary to pull latent commercial king mackerel permits as it ultimately would not achieve any goals of the fishery. - Currently, \$12,000-\$15,000 for a commercial king mackerel permit. - When asked how they felt about combining the commercial king mackerel and Spanish mackerel permits or alternatively splitting the permits by migratory group, fishermen were not immediately against the idea but did express concerns. - o There was concern about possible permit speculation if the commercial permits were split. - Need to consider how different south Florida is from the rest of the Gulf and South Atlantic.
-Possibly a separate permit? - Doing away with open access for-hire coastal migratory pelagics permit would help the Atlantic king mackerel stock. - Limited entry would be a better mechanism to collect information and information on Atlantic king mackerel and Spanish mackerel is desperately needed. - It is important to protect those that have been in the industry for a long time and as a "stick" to nonreporting.
-Limited entry would professionalize the fleet. - Sector separation would be better for for-hire business and limited entry is the first step. - The South Atlantic Council could create a way to allow new for-hire permit entry. - Enforceability of Atlantic king mackerel and Spanish mackerel regulations is critical. - A tag system for recreational reporting could work for Atlantic king and Spanish mackerel as long as there were plenty of tags.
+- The Atlantic king mackerel commercial trip limit system should stay status quo. - Need to be able to fish when the weather is good (support for 100-fish in the winter) - o The environment is the main driver of changes in landings and changing regulations won't help fishermen. - Fishermen felt that it was not necessary to pull latent commercial king mackerel permits as it ultimately would not achieve any goals of the fishery. - o Currently, \$12,000-\$15,000 for a commercial king mackerel permit. - When asked how they felt about combining the commercial king mackerel and Spanish mackerel permits or alternatively splitting the permits by migratory group, fishermen were not immediately against the idea but did express concerns. - o There was concern about possible permit speculation if the commercial permits were split. - Need to consider how different south Florida is from the rest of the Gulf and South Atlantic.
+Possibly a separate permit? - Doing away with open access for-hire coastal migratory pelagics permit would help the Atlantic king mackerel stock. - Limited entry would be a better mechanism to collect information and information on Atlantic king mackerel and Spanish mackerel is desperately needed. - o It is important to protect those that have been in the industry for a long time and as a "stick" to nonreporting.
+Limited entry would professionalize the fleet. - o Sector separation would be better for for-hire business and limited entry is the first step. - The South Atlantic Council could create a way to allow new for-hire permit entry. - Enforceability of Atlantic king mackerel and Spanish mackerel regulations is critical. - A tag system for recreational reporting could work for Atlantic king and Spanish mackerel as long as there were plenty of tags.

 - Environmental changes are having an effect on the Atlantic king mackerel and Spanish mackerel fisheries. - Temperatures have been increasing, and the area has been seeing warmer winters.
-Cold water is what drives king mackerel and Spanish mackerel. - Commercial fishermen are looking to travel north (northern Florida, southern Georgia) to look for Atlantic king mackerel. - Fishermen are catching fewer fish, they stay up north and are not running as far offshore (20-30 miles in Daytona, 30-40 miles in St. Augustine). - \circ $\;$ The spring fishery for Atlantic king mackerel (March) is not what it was years ago. - Last year there was a decent season in Daytona, but this year fishermen had to go to Sebastian.
+This area of Florida is no longer seeing hard cold fronts coming through the area which is what drives Spanish mackerel. - Commercial fishermen are looking to travel north (northern Florida, southern Georgia) to look for Atlantic king mackerel. - Fishermen are catching fewer fish, they stay up north and are not running as far offshore (20-30 miles in Daytona, 30-40 miles in St. Augustine). - o The spring fishery for Atlantic king mackerel (March) is not what it was years ago. - Last year there was a decent season in Daytona, but this year fishermen had to go to Sebastian.
 Atlantic king mackerel don't stay anymore.
 There were ten to twelve good fishing years in Sebastian, but it is no longer the major area. - These changes might be cyclical. - The center of abundance might be changing, and fishermen were interested in understanding where the mixing zone between the Gulf migratory stock and Atlantic migratory stock was located now. - It is thought that northern Florida in the winter is the Atlantic stock and south of Daytona, Florida is still a mixing zone. - Used to see large Atlantic king mackerel inshore, but that changed this year.
-This year was a fluke or hopefully just a short-term change. - Water quality is an issue in Florida.
-Beach renourishment muddles the waters and thermoclines have increased in recent years.
+This year was a fluke or hopefully just a short-term change. - Water quality is an issue in Florida, especially due to beach renourishment which muddles the waters.